smerth/macos-setup/README.md

 Then if you run `typora xxx.md` and `xxx.md` does not exists, Typora will pop up a dialog to ask you whether to create target file or cancel the operation.

+## Configure remaining apps installed with Homebrew

+Now is a good time to open each app installed via Homebrew.
+Open each app and access preferences with `cmd + ,`  Authorize each app if necessary and set preferences.

-## Install Git, GitHub Git Credential Manager, GitHub CLI and GitHub Desktop
+## Setup Git and GitHub

+We need to get up and running with:
+- Git
+- GitHub Git Credential Manager
+- GitHub CLI
+- GitHub Desktop

 ### Install Git